awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-windows-ami-autoscaling.md

 1. Choose **OK** when prompted, and delete the placeholder content in the **Document editor** field\.

-1. In the **Document editor** field, paste the following JSON sample document content\.
+1. In the **Document editor** field, paste the following JSON sample runbook content\.
 **Note**
 You must change the values of *assumeRole* and *IamInstanceProfileName* in this sample with the service role ARN and instance profile role you created when [Setting up Automation](automation-setup.md)\.